RenatoDourad0/trybe_projects/ReadMe.md

 # Trybe Projects

-This repository contains all the projects developed by me while studying at [Trybe](https://www.betrybe.com/)
+This repository contains all the projects developed while attending the full stack web development course at [Trybe](https://www.betrybe.com/).

-_"Trybe is a web development school that has a genuine commitment to the professional success of its students.
-With the Shared Success Model, those who study at Trybe have the option of paying only when they are already working._

 _There are more than 1500 hours of training that covers fundamentals of web development, development, Front-end, Back-end, computer science, agile methodologies and soft skills."_